 6. Lung Strengthening Pranayama

 Anulom-vilom is a pranayama that can help improve your lung capacity.
+It also helps with stress reduction and provides relief from anxiety.
 Doing it correctly can be challenging in the beginning, but practice will make you perfect.
 Here’s a video to guide you.

 Steps To Do Anulom Vilom

 - Sit in the Lotus Position.
 Keep your back straight and core engaged.

 - Close your left nostril with the ring finger of your left hand.

 - Take a deep and slow breath through your right nostril.